JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 </tab>
 </tabs>

-Note that with the Gradle Kotlin DSL, you should get the task from the project's `tasks` first.
+Note that with the Kotlin Gradle DSL, you should get the task from the project's `tasks` first.

 Use the `Kotlin2JsCompile` and `KotlinCompileCommon` types for JS and common targets, respectively.

+### For all Kotlin compilation tasks

 It is also possible to configure all of the Kotlin compilation tasks in the project: